lukehook/lukehook.com/content/pages/index.md

       I’m a developer, speaker, Pokémon trainer and a bunch of other impressive titles and buzz words.
     subtitle: >-
-      This is my info - once you've come to terms with being suitably unimpressed you can continue to scroll down and email me to tell me if you so wish.
+      This is my info - a short and sweet once you've come to terms with being suitably unimpressed you can continue to scroll down and email me to tell me if you so wish.
     styles:
       self:
         height: auto